 CDKN’s team are communications experts.
 We understand what makes different audiences ‘tick’.
 We don’t just package climate change and development stories in a way that makes them relevant, accessible and highly shareable.
-We know from our experience and from the field of social communications research that face-to-face communications reach people the best.
-A recommendation to change policies and practices is most likely to be understood, interrogated and acted on when the message is delivered in person.
 We have an ongoing public affairs programme of highly interactive events.
 When in-person communication isn’t possible, we develop knowledge products that are used in online training and discussions and that can be shared digitally.

 Peruvian researchers have organised to communicate their findings to diverse audiences - about the impacts of climate change on Peru, and the potential of adaptation and mitigation solutions.
 CDKN's Sandra Isola reports. [more...]